- Louisiana allows discretionary parole for most crimes.

-***After Dyer, Leason and Shaffer, the court consistently strike down all applications of rehearing under Graham in following cases and Justice Johnson dissent in every case for same reason in Dyer.
+After Dyer, Leason and Shaffer, the court consistently struck down all applications of rehearing under Graham in the following cases and Justice Johnson dissent in every case for same reason in Dyer.

-*** In following cases, court remand cases pending in collateral review for Graham to district cases for consideration for both Graham and Miller
+In the following cases, court remanded cases pending in collateral review for Graham to district cases for consideration for both Graham and Miller

 The following judgments were issued on the same day and all remanded cases pending in direct review under Miller.